The standard minimum entry requirements for this course are:

-This course is based in the heart of Oxford Street, John Princes Street (JPS), which is our most central site and close to many of London’s main attractions, points of interest and of course, shops.
-We are however, planning to move to a new single campus on the Queen Elizabeth Olympic Park in 2023.
+From September 2023, this course will be taught on our new single campus on the Queen Elizabeth Olympic Park.
 This is part of a new development for London, prioritising culture, education and innovation, known as East Bank.

 London College of Fashion – which is part of University of the Arts London – leads the world in all things fashion.
 We believe in open education for everyone.
 We encourage all students to shine.
 To develop inventive, assertive ideas that challenge the society we live in.
 As an LCF student, you'll gain the skills, opportunities and above all, the freedom to put your ideas into practice.

 Information for international students

 IELTS level 6.5 or above, with at least 5.5 in reading, writing, listening and speaking (please check our main English language requirements webpage).

 Find out more about bursaries, loans and scholarships.